oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>Filters for compatible deployments which can be, but currently not assigned to the connection specified by its id.</div>
+                                            <div>Return the deployments to which the specified connectionId may be assigned.</div>
                                                         </td>
             </tr>
                                 <tr>